 Augmented Reality is still in its early days.
 The next technology that is truly going to bring about changes in the lives of people is Augmented Reality (AR).
-As per International Data Corporation (IDC), the worldwide spending on Augmented Reality (AR) and Virtual Reality (VR) will reach $ 160 Billion in 2023.
+As per International Data Corporation (IDC), worldwide spending on Augmented Reality (AR) and Virtual Reality (VR) will reach $ 160 Billion in 2023.

 What is Augmented Reality?

 Augmented Reality has moved beyond headsets and gaming and permeated into numerous industries.
-In general terms, Augmented Reality is increasingly being adopted for a variety of uses like assembly, maintenance, repair, education, training, retail showcasing and diagnostics.
+In general terms, Augmented Reality is increasingly being adopted for a variety of uses like assembly, maintenance, repair, education, training, retail showcasing, and diagnostics.

 AR makes workers more efficient by providing them with an additional layer of knowledge and insights.
-The workforce is already being enhanced in industries such as Pharmaceuticals, Oil and Gas, military, aerospace, automotive and manufacturing.
+The workforce is already being enhanced in industries such as Pharmaceuticals, Oil and Gas, military, aerospace, automotive, and manufacturing.
 Augmented Reality remote assistance can improve training in situations where new hires need assistance.
 This tech enables real-time collaboration between field personnel and remote experts.